-The Gene Technology Regulator (the Regulator) has received a licence application to conduct a trial using a genetically modified organism (GMO).
+The Gene Technology Regulator (the Regulator) has decided to issue a licence for a trial using a genetically modified organism (GMO).
 It qualifies as Dealings involving the Intentional Release (DIR) of genetically modified organisms into the Australian environment under the Gene Technology Act 2000.